oresat/oresat-structure/README.md

 ## Drawings
 - [generic board](/Generic/Generic_board.pdf): reference drawings of a genericised board. **ECEs should use this as a reference when designing their boards.**
 - [backplane board](/Backplane/Backplane_board.PDF): reference drawings of the backplane which connects the boards.
+- [solar board](/Solar/Solar_board_drawing.PDF): reference drawings of the board that the solar cells live on.

 ## Terminology
 These are just some terms that are relevant to the structure, non-obvious to an MME, or non-standard.